I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 If you’re looking for the best place in Laos to while away a few days sipping a Beerlao and relaxing with a view of the water, Si Phan Don is for you.
 Also called 4000 Islands, this archipelago stretches over a section of the Mekong River in the Champasak province in southern Laos.

 Although the name makes it sound massive, many of the “islands” are simply small sandbars that are submerged during the wet season.
 However, there are three major islands that are popular with tourists.
-These islands all have affordable guesthouses, restaurants, and things to do.
+These islands all feature affordable guesthouses, restaurants, and things to do.
 The most popular activity by far, however, is simply relaxing.

 There’s nothing better than going for a leisurely stroll or taking a nap overlooking the river.
 The pace in Si Phan Don is even more laid-back than in the rest of Laos, so this is the best place to come to relax and rejuvenate.

-Which Island to Stay on?
+Which Island to Stay On?

 1. Don Dhet

 The most popular island for tourists is Don Dhet.
 Dhet has the largest tourist infrastructure; you’ll find a variety of guesthouses and bungalows to choose from for cheap prices.
 If you’re looking for nice hotel-style accommodations, you can find that too.
-It will also be easy to rent bikes or water equipment.
+It's also be easy to rent bikes or water equipment.

 There’s always a stream of travelers around Dhet, and it has a young, party-friendly vibe.
 If you’re looking to have a laid-back party with some beers on the beach, Dhet is the best place to do it.